Divorce Process & Requirements in Texas

 There are a few requirements involved in the process of a Texas divorce.

-Residency requirements – Texas requires that one spouse be a Texas resident for at least 6 months and a county resident for at least 90 days before the couple can file for divorce in the state.
+- Residency Requirements – Texas requires that one spouse be a Texas resident for at least six months and a county resident for at least 90 days before the couple can file for divorce in the state.

-Pregnancy – Most courts in Texas won’t finalize a divorce if the wife is pregnant whether or not the husband is the father.
-It’s best then, to wait until the baby is born before filing for divorce.
+- Pregnancy – Most courts in Texas won’t finalize a divorce if the wife is pregnant, whether or not the husband is the father.
+It's best to wait until the baby is born before filing for divorce.

 - Insupportability (this is essentially a “no-fault” divorce)